smith-sj/ottr/README.md

 ottr repo: https://github.com/smith-sj/ottr

 ## Overview
-Organisational Task Tracker (ottr) is a repository-specifc terminal app for keeping track of tasks associated with a specific project.
+Organisational Task Tracker (ottr) is a repository-specific terminal app for keeping track of tasks associated with a specific project.
-Once initialized inside of a repo, users can add, remove, re-organize, and nest tasks, either striaght from the command line or by launching the ottr user interface. ottr was designed with flexible workflows in mind, so everything that can be done from ottr's UI can also be achieved through command line arguments.
+Once initialized inside of a repo, users can add, remove, re-organize, and nest tasks, either straight from the command line or by launching the ottr user interface. ottr was designed with flexible workflows in mind, so everything that can be done from ottr's UI can also be achieved through command line arguments.